aptech/docs/docs/CR-olsmt.rst

               - string, default "_olsmtres".

-                If the data is taken from a data set, a new data set will be created for the residuals, using the name in oc0.rnam.
+                If the data is taken from a dataset, a new dataset will be created for the residuals, using the name in oc0.rnam.
             * - oc0.maxvec
               - scalar, default 20000.